ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/ams.md

 multitool_install_part: false   # Set to true if a sub-page of a multi-page article, else false
 layout: installtoolsall         # DO NOT MODIFY.
 Always true for tool install articles
 ---
-[Arm Mobile Studio](https://developer.arm.com/Tools%20and%20Software/Arm%20Mobile%20Studio) is a performance analysis tool suite for developers to performance test their Android apps on Mali-based GPUs.
+[Arm Performance Studio for Mobile](https://developer.arm.com/Tools%20and%20Software/Arm%20Mobile%20Studio) is a performance analysis tool suite for developers to performance test their Android apps on Mali-based GPUs.
 It comprises of 4 easy-to-use tools that show you how well your game or app performs on off-the-shelf devices, so that you can identify problems that might cause slow performance, overheat the device, or drain the battery.

 ## Installation

-Arm Mobile Studio is supported on Windows, Linux, and macOS hosts.
+Arm Performance Studio for Mobile is supported on Windows, Linux, and macOS hosts.
 Download the appropriate installer from the [Arm Product Download Hub](https://developer.arm.com/downloads/view/MOBST-PRO0).

-Full installation and application launch instructions are given in the Arm Mobile Studio [Release Notes](https://developer.arm.com/documentation/107649).
+Full installation and application launch instructions are given in the Arm Performance Studio for Mobile [Release Notes](https://developer.arm.com/documentation/107649).

 ### Windows